‘”Even the smallest person can change the course of the future”

 Independent, Nurture, Skills, Progress, Individual, Resilience, Encourage

 Our Curriculum intent in computing is to INSPIRE children to independently build knowledge and the skills of computational thinking and individual creativity to understand and change the world.
-As children are encouraged and progress through the curriculum, they will be able to build resilience for the ever changing technological landscape.
+As children are encouraged and progress through the curriculum, they will be able to use their spiritual compass to help guide them through the ever changing technological landscape and build their resilience.
 They will be expressing and developing their ideas through: information and communication technology.
 This nurtures and prepares them for careers in a future workplace and as active participants in a digital world.

 At St Anne’s Catholic Primary School through support of specialist teaching we will ensure that all pupils: